Erdogan: Turkey to launch military operation in northeastern Syria | DW | 05.10.2019

 He had given a deadline of the end of September for the 30-kilometer-deep (19-mile-deep) zone to be established, warning that if it were not kept, Turkey would be "forced" to take military action for its own security.
 Turkey has accused the US of being too slow in setting up the zone, amid differences between the two NATO partners about how far it should reach into Syria and who should control it.

-Ankara has said it wants to settle up to 2 million Syrian refugees of the 3.6 million it says it is currently hosting in the region.
+Ankara has said it wants to use the region to settle up to 2 million Syrian refugees of the 3.6 million it currently hosts according to government figures.

-The Kurdish YPG militia that currently controls the region was instrumental in defeating fighters from the extremist "Islamic State" group in Syria.
+The Kurdish YPG militia that currently controls the region was instrumental in defeating fighters from the extremist "Islamic State" group in Syria alongside American troops.

+According to the Reuters news agency, the Kurdish-led Syrian Democratic Forces said on Saturday they would "not hesitate to turn any unprovoked (Turkish) attack into an all-out war."

 tj/ng (Reuters, dpa)